KhronosGroup/glTF/extensions/Khronos/KHR_draco_mesh_compression/README.md

 mesh.

 ### attributes
 `attributes` defines the attributes stored in the decompressed geometry.
 E.g, in the example above, `POSITION`, `NORMAL`, `TEXCOORD_0`, `WEIGHTS_0` and `JOINTS_0`.
 Each attribute is associated with an attribute id which is its unique id in the compressed data.
 The `attributes` defined in the extension must be a subset of the attributes of the primitive.
-To request an attribute, loaders should be able to use the correspondent attribute id specified in the `attributes` to get the from the compressed data.
+To request an attribute, loaders should be able to use the correspondent attribute id specified in the `attributes` to get the attribute from the compressed data.

 #### Restrictions on geometry type
 When using this extension, the `mode` of `primitive` could only be one of